-There are lots of practice cases in your casebook.
+There are lots of practice problems and cases in your textbooks.
 As you will be tested using cases based on the materials covered in class.
-The pre-requisite materials from ADMS 2510 and ADMS 3510 are important for this course, as it builds on the management accounting techniques from those prior courses.
-The formula for success is integrative and multi topic case analysis and not restricting your analysis to a single topic, but instead, looking at the broader view to solve business problems.
+The pre-requisite materials are important for this course, as the course builds on the theory and calculations covered in the prior courses.
+The formula for success is integrative and multi topic case analysis and not restricting your analysis to a single topic, but instead, looking at the broader view of what has to be done to solve business problems.